OpenGeoHub/spatial-prediction-eml/docs/spatiotemporal-soc.md

 #> F-statistic:  2563 on 4 and 11918 DF,  p-value: < 2.2e-16
 ```

-This shows drastically lower R-square: e.g. a drop from 0.82 to 0.44.
-The
+In this case we have added `ID` which is the unique ID of the spatial block (30×30-km).
-cross-validation is now based on using 30-km spatial blocks as the blocking criterion,
+So the results show drastically lower R-square when strict spatial blocking is used: e.g. a drop from 0.82 to 0.44.
-hence this test the strict performance of the model.
-The drop in R-square is thus
+The drop in R-square is primarily effect of taking complete soil profiles and points
-primarily effect of taking whole soil profiles and points close to each other out of training [@gasch2015spatio].
+close to each other out of training [@gasch2015spatio].

 We can compare accuracy of modeling with using both statics and temporal variables: